pirl/pirl-docs/content/pirl roundtable meeting/2018-12-01/index.en.md

 masterdubs:  The short-term goals for PIRL are to finish the company then introduce PirlPay.
 T he goal is to make it easy to transfer fiat into PIRL.
 Easy entry with benefits of use.
-Trading from the market place or exchange to direct fiat.
+Trading from the marketplace or exchange to direct fiat.
 All about ease of use.